barbaragabriella/FooBar/README.md

 # FooBar

 This program print numbers from 1 to 100.
-However, it print *Foo* for multiples of 3, *Bar* for multiples of 5 and *FooBar* for multiples of 15.
+However, it prints *Foo* for multiples of 3, *Bar* for multiples of 5 and *FooBar* for multiples of 15.

 ## Output would be